Lore Documentation

 Budget + cost metering

-Lore shows your token spend in real-time and enforces hard budget caps.
+Lore shows your token spend in real-time and enforces budget caps at two levels.

 Configure your monthly cap in ~/.lore/config.toml:

-When you hit the cap, requests are blocked until the next month.
+When you hit either cap (server-side tokens or local budget), requests are blocked until the next month.
 The monthly counter resets automatically on the first of each month.

 Self-check